German Cabinet approves some USD 472 million in first flood aid | Science-Environment

 - Germany

-Germany's Cabinet on Wednesday approved a roughly 400 million-euro (USD472 million) package of immediate aid for victims of last week's floods and vowed to get started quickly on rebuilding the devastated areas — a task whose cost isn't yet clear but is expected to run well into the billions.
+Germany's Cabinet on Wednesday approved a roughly 400 million-euro (USD 472 million) package of immediate aid for flood victims and vowed to start quickly on rebuilding devastated areas, a task whose cost is expected to be well into the billions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)